chuanqisun/htmaa-2025/src/posts/week-10/index.md

 **Don't Trust Yourself**

-I mistakenly flipped the positive/negative relationship, even after being fully aware of Neal's warning from the lecture.
+I mistakenly flipped the positive/negative relationship, even after being fully aware of Neil's warning from the lecture.
 This taught me that sometimes it's better to have others check your work than to trust your own brain, especially when you've been staring at the same design for hours.

 ## Appendix